-195. The record shows that Walleye Wind's approach to mitigating TV interference is reasonable.

-196. In addition, Section 5.3.17 of the DSP requires that the Project not interfere with telecommunications and that prior to the pre-construction meeting, Walleye Wind submitted an assessment of television and radio signal reception, microwave signal patterns, and telecommunications in the Project Area.

-197. Telephone service in the Project Area is provided to farmsteads, rural residences, and businesses through both landlines and wireless signals.
-The Electromagnetic Interference Analysis identified one cellular tower within the Project Area as well as an additional four towers within 15.5 miles of the Project Area.
+- 195. The record shows that Walleye Wind's approach to mitigating TV interference is reasonable. - 196.
+In addition, Section 5.3.17 of the DSP requires that the Project not interfere with telecommunications and that prior to the pre-construction meeting, Walleye Wind submitted an assessment of television and radio signal reception, microwave signal patterns, and telecommunications in the Project Areagrea.253 - 197.
+Telephone service in the Project Area_area_is provided to farmsteads, rural residences, and businesses through both landlines and wireless signals.
+The Electromagnetic Interference Analysis identified one cellular tower within the Project Areasite as well as an additional four towers within 15.5 miles of the Project Areasite boundary.
 The towers are owned and operated by AT&T Mobility Spectrum LLC and Alltel Cooperation.
 Broadband is provided by 18 providers within Rock County including Sprint, T-Mobile, and Verizon Wireless.
 In order to avoid potential physical impacts to underground telecommunication lines, all existing underground lines will be located using a utility locate service, and collection line locations will be coordinated with local telecommunications providers to ensure there will be no direct impacts to existing telephone lines.
+254 - 198.
+Walleye Wind's mitigation of undergrounding its lines is reasonable.